goauthentik/authentik/website/integrations/services/qnap-nas/index.md

 :::warning
 It seems that QNAP LDAP client configuration has issues with too long password.
 Max password length <= 66 characters.

-As workaround it might make sense to set a password for the service account as long as GitHub issue [#2574: Provide a possibility to define a max. token length](https://github.com/goauthentik/authentik/issues/2574) is not closed.
 :::

 ## Deployment